nRF24/RF24Ethernet/docs/config_setup.md

 6. Connect into your nodes web-server at `http://ip-of-your-node:1000` from the RPi or configure the client sketch to connect to a server running on the Raspberry Pi.

-Note: To minimize memory usage on Arduino, edit RF24Network_config.h with a text editor, and uncomment `#define DISABLE_USER_PAYLOADS`.
+@note To minimize memory usage on Arduino, edit RF24Network_config.h with a text editor, and uncomment `#define DISABLE_USER_PAYLOADS`.
 This will disable standard RF24Network messages, and only allow external data, such as TCP/IP information.
 Remember to comment for normal operation!

 ### Non-Raspberry Pi (Linux etc) Devices